towolf/towolf.github.com/docs/PsychBasic/GetChar.markdown

 versions may be reliable with respect to GetChars timing, whereas others are not.

----\> If precise timing of the keypress is important, use KbCheck or KbWait or KbQueueXXX functions or KbEventGet for consistent results\!
+\---\> If precise timing of the keypress is important, use KbCheck or KbWait or KbQueueXXX functions or KbEventGet for consistent results!

 # OS X / Windows-XP / Linux with Matlab and Java enabled

 JAVA PATH: The GetChar implementation for Matlab is based on Java.
 Therefore, the Psychtoolbox subfolder PsychJava must be added to Matlabs static classpath.
-Normally this is done by the Psychtoolbox installer by editing the Matlab file "classpath.txt" \(enter which\('classpath.txt'\) to find the location of that file\).
+Normally this is done by the Psychtoolbox installer by editing the Matlab file "classpath.txt" (enter which('classpath.txt') to find the location of that file).
 If the installer fails to edit the file properly, you'll need to perform that step manually by following the instructions of the installer.
 See 'help PsychJavaTrouble' for more infos on this.